 Employer Orientation Programme (EOP) & SIP Singapore 2026: The Complete First-Time Employer Guide

-Last updated: 20 May 2026 · Reviewed by Wendy Tan, Upwill Employment Pte Ltd (EA Licence 24C2628)
+Last updated: 20 May 2026 · Reviewed by Yvonne, Placement Consultant at Upwill Employment Services (MOM EA Licence 24C2628)

 1. What is the Employer Orientation Programme (EOP)?

-2. EOP vs SIP — Two Different Programmes, Constantly Confused
+2. EOP vs SIP: Two Different Programmes, Constantly Confused

 - EOP: for YOU.
-Online.
-Free.
-90 min.
+Paid (online $35; classroom $35-$60).
+3-hour programme.
 Before Work Permit application.

 Both required, one doesn't replace the other.
 See criteria to hire a maid in Singapore 2026 for the eligibility tests before either programme matters.